Healthy Working Life Board - Monday 22 September 2025, 9:00am - West Yorkshire Combined Authority Webcasting

 Kim Shutler - 1:09:22

-I suppose my question is there is reference to section 6 and section 7 about EDI and inclusive
+I suppose my question is there is reference to section 6 and section 7 about EDI and inclusivegrowth implications.
+There's reference to it being embedded in the assurance process.

 I suppose my question is from this board's perspective, how do we get the assurance that